jaromil/dotfiles/README.md

 (global-unset-key [(control x)(control z)]) (global-set-key (kbd "M-x") 'helm-M-x)
-;; M-l in qwerty is soft on right hand and I use it also in tmux (global-set-key (kbd "M-l") 'helm-M-x) ;; this overrides an ugly lowercase hotkey (global-set-key (kbd "M-k") 'kill-buffer) ;; I'm not using it to delete lower block (global-set-key (kbd "M-i") 'helm-imenu) (global-set-key (kbd "M-,") 'helm-ag-project-root)
+;; M-a in qwerty is soft on left hand and I use it also in tmux (global-set-key (kbd "M-a") 'helm-M-x) ;; this overrides an ugly lowercase hotkey (global-set-key (kbd "M-k") 'kill-buffer) ;; I'm not using it to delete lower block (global-set-key (kbd "M-i") 'helm-imenu) (global-set-key (kbd "M-,") 'helm-ag-project-root)